corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/clientrpc.md

 ## Versioning

-The client RPC protocol is versioned using the node’s platform version number (see versioning).
+The client RPC protocol is versioned using the node’s platform version number (see [Versioning](../../cordapps/versioning.md)).
 When a proxy is created the server is queried for its version, and you can specify your minimum requirement.
 Methods added in later versions are tagged with the `@RPCSinceVersion` annotation.
 If you try to use a method that the server isn’t advertising support of, an `UnsupportedOperationException` is thrown.
 If you want to know the version of the server, just use the